ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 ---
-title: git notes as a storage mechanism
+title: Git Notes Storage
-description: a small blurb on using git notes for versioning
+description: a small blurb on using git notes for versioning and a storage mechanism
 date: 2020-06-25
 tags: [git, version, notes]
 categories: [programming, software]